-Medical Emergency / Suicidal or Homicidal Intention
+If you or someone you know is having a Medical Emergency / Suicidal or Homicidal Intention:

-You may also go directly to Eastern Maine Medical Center Emergency Room at Eastern Maine Medical Center (489 State St., Bangor)
+- Eastern Maine Medical Center Emergency Room at Eastern Maine Medical Center (489 State St., Bangor)

 If you are in acute, significant distress, we will schedule you with the first available clinical staff member.
 Students who are in an emergency situation will not be turned away and usually can be seen quickly.